 The Beats Solo 2 headphones come in a variety of colors.
 For this review, we’re looking at them in blue, though black, white, silver, red, and pink are also available.
 The finish is very shiny, though it didn’t seem to attract nearly as many fingerprints as I initially thought it would.
 Still, if you want these to look their best, you might want to keep a microfiber cloth handy to keep them clean.
-As is usually the case with headphones from this company, these headphones feature no visible screws and use a flush hinge design.
+These headphones also feature no visible screws and use a flush hinge design.

-If you’re looking for Bluetooth, you’re going to need to look elsewhere in the Beats line, as the only connectivity you’ll find in the Beats Solo 2 is the 3.5 mm audio cable with built-in mic and remote.
-Luckily, unlike a few other brands out there, the cable uses standard 3.5 mm jacks on both ends instead of any proprietary connections, so on the off chance that the cable dies on you, you can easily replace it with another cable.
+If you’re looking for Bluetooth, you’re going to need to check out the newer Solo3 or the Beats Solo Pro (which I’ll get into later), as the only connectivity you’ll find in the Beats Solo 2 is the 3.5 mm audio cable with built-in mic and remote.
+Luckily, unlike a few other brands out there, the cable uses standard 3.5mm jacks on both ends instead of any proprietary connections.
+So on the off chance that the cable dies on you, you can easily replace it with another cable.

 In testing I played CDs and lossless audio files from a computer through a Focusrite Saffire Pro 40 audio interface for purposes of testing fidelity.
 Though it would be an odd choice for such a style-focused brand to ignore mobile devices, I also streamed songs from Rdio on my Moto X to make sure that volume was adequate.
 It was.

-The mids are slightly scooped, but not nearly as much as I was expecting from my experience with older Beats headphones.
-Overall, the midrange is open and balanced sounding, though depending on the song, I did notice the occasional touch of harshness in the upper mids.
+The mids are slightly less loud in volume but not nearly as much as I was expecting from my experience with older Beats headphones.
+Overall, the midrange is fine though depending on the song, I did notice the occasional touch of harshness in the upper mids.

-The highs sound slightly rolled off, though not so much as to lead to a muffled sound.
+The highs are slightly rolled off, but it does a good job at avoiding sounding muffled.
 Cymbals and other high end details are well represented, but it sounds like the absolute highest highs are subdued to make for a more pleasant listening experience.

 Soundstage is decent—nothing felt closed in, though I was never surprised by the sound either.
-Overall this is a nice sounding pair of headphones that eschews absolute accuracy for a more hyped sound.
-The sound is somewhat “excited,” with clear emphasis on the lows and highs, though they don’t go anywhere close to as far as older Beats headphones did.
+Overall this is a nice sounding pair of headphones that eschews absolute accuracy for a more hyped sound with more of an emphasis on the low end of the frequency range.
+The sound means you’ll notice emphasized lows and highs, though they don’t go anywhere close to as far as older Beats headphones did.